THE ORPHIC ARGONAUTICA: PART FIVE

 In Orphism, Zagreus is the supreme deity and combines aspects of Dionysus and Zeus.
 I will explore the concept in more depth as I delve more thoroughly into Orphism in the future.

-Blown and tossed through the Mediterranean Sea and out into the Atlantic, the Argonauts arrived at what is now either the British Isles or Scandinavian islands.
+Blown and tossed through the Mediterranean Sea and out into the Atlantic, the Argonauts arrived at what is now either the British Isles or by some accounts the more northerly Scandinavian islands.
 In this Orphic version of Greek myths it was the land of Hyperborea.
 More mainstream versions of the story of the Argonauts place Hyperborea elsewhere.

-Heeding that warning, as the Argo limped its way back into the Mediterranean, they sailed past Lernea.
+Heeding that warning, as the Argo limped its way back into the Mediterranean with the Argonauts surviving on rainwater and seafood, they sailed past Lernea.
 Since that is where the Furies intended for the Argonauts to be slain, they resumed persecuting them and made them lost for twelve to fifteen more days.

-Managing to put in at the island home of Medea’s aunt – THE Circe – Medea and Jason are barred from Circe’s court because of Medea’s deed.
-Circe tells her that she must be purified from the taint of her horrible deeds through rites performed by Orpheus and the Meliae – the nymphs who nursed the infant Zagreus (in this Orphic version).
+Managing to put in at the island home of Medea’s aunt – THE Circe – Medea and Jason were barred from Circe’s court because of Medea’s crimes.
+Circe tells her that she must be purified from the taint of her horrible deeds through rites performed by Orpheus and the Meliae – the ash-tree nymphs who nursed the infant Zagreus (in this Orphic version).

 I WILL CONTINUE WITH THIS IN THE NEAR FUTURE.